 More specifically, East Cape resorts have an array of features and fine finishings that set them apart from other resorts.
 Here are eight things East Cape resorts have that others don’t:

 1. An oasis protected from the fast-paced lifestyle

 Many luxury resorts are located in a hub of activity.
 When visitors walk outside they’re met with the hustle-and-bustle of the city, fast-moving tourists, and traffic.
 But, when you visit an East Cape resort, it’s completely different.

 East Cape resorts are located in a secluded, undeveloped stretch of southern Baja.
 It’s not only quiet, but the only thing surrounding it is the beach and mountains.
-It is truly a desert oasis, making it the perfect place to relax and unwind.
+In other words, it is truly a desert oasis, making it the perfect place to relax and unwind.